Genusbiz/docs/developers/how-to/merge-data-to-a-document/merge-data-to-a-microsoft-word-document.md

 The merge effect introduces a set of special field codes which takes the standard mail merge and advances it many steps ahead.
 The codes are included in the required instruction **Field Name** of a merge field, suffixed with a colon.
 For example, to insert an image located in an element named Photo, the **Field Name** would be

-<span style="FONT-STYLE: italic">Image:Photo
+_Image:Photo_

 **Image:** is the special field code which instructs the effect to insert an image.

 **Photo** is the name of the element in the XML document holding the image.

 Some field codes requires a matching pair of merge fields to mark the beginning and end of an instruction.
-For example, to mark the beginning of a mail merge region, insert a merge field with the name <span style="FONT-STYLE: italic">TableStart:element-name, where <span style="FONT-STYLE: italic">element-name corresponds to a complex type element in your XML document.
-To mark the end of the mail merge region, insert another merge field with the name <span style="FONT-STYLE: italic">TableEnd:<element-name>.
+For example, to mark the beginning of a mail merge region, insert a merge field with the name _TableStart:element-name_, where _element-name_ corresponds to a complex type element in your XML document.
+To mark the end of the mail merge region, insert another merge field with the name _TableEnd:element-name_.

 The table below summarizes available field codes: